AN ALL INCLUSIVE BARGE CRUISE THROUGH THE SCENIC LOIRE VALLEY

-Your time in historic Briare is spent discovering its 19th century Château and Museum Conservatory, giving a splendid insight into the Loire Valley's canals.
+In historic Briare we see the beautiful 19th century Château and visit the Museum Conservatory for a splendid insight into the Loire Valley's canals.

 Sancerre is famous for its Sauvignon Blanc wines and its delicious goat's cheese, and we are privileged enough to be able to sample both during our time here.

 Another French town famous for its distinctive wines, Pouilly-sur-Loire is home to the unmistakable Pouilly-Fumé, known for its 'gun smoke' bouquet, which we sample during our time here.